james-e-kelly/sound-bakery/CONTRIBUTING.md

 ---

-Thank you for contributing to Sound Bakery!
-Your efforts help make this project better for everyone.
-If you have any questions, feel free to reach out via the issue tracker or the project's communication channels.
+Thank you for contributing!
+If you have any questions, feel free to reach out via the issue tracker or discussions.